-Gillo has introduced a new G1 in 25" riser designed for both Olympic style recurve competition as well as barebow style.
-This handle is available in several anodized colour options and in two versions: a matte one (Matte) and a shiny one (Lux).
+Gillo has introduced a new G1 25" riser designed for both Olympic style recurve competition as well as barebow style.
+This riser is available in several anodized shiny colour options.
 The Lux model differs from the Matte model in a few ways: it has titanium nitrate gold colour plated steel limb bolts, and has a medium wood grip with RH models and 3D printed clear plastic grip with LH models.

 - Weighs 1340 grams / 2.95 lb

 - Shiny anodized colours

 - ILF Limb fitting

 - 3 front and 3 back stabilizer holes

 - Center bushing with 1 mm offset to allow better balancing by long rod

 - Includes one long clicker plate and supplied with four Allen wrenches